4digitmwc/media-centre-articles/interviews/week1.md

 ## Nicaragua

-**A new and fresh team arose in the 4 Digit MWC!
-Really feels good to see new faces in this tournament.
-Nicaragua team, how do you feel getting that spot in the Top 32?**
+**A new and fresh team has risen to the challenge of 4 Digit MWC!
+It always feels good to see new faces in this tournament.
+Team Nicaragua, how do you feel getting a spot in the Top 32?**

 **KevinRJF**: First of all, I feel genuinely proud of my teammates, they’ve became also my friends because of this game, and I know we reached this point not only because of our great effort and practice, but because of the great motivation they showed me throughout this Qualifiers stage.
 LLB_BBX: Feels unreal, somehow we made it in but at the same time it's like I lose hope, the fact that we're going against Singapore as the first round sucks, there is no hate against them anyways.